 First appearing in strips in 1935, Lulu made the jump to Dell's Four Color before getting her own book.
 She also had a strip, simply called Little Lulu that ran from 1950 to 1969.
 Another transmedia darling, Lulu's been seen in film shorts, multiple animated series (including one on HBO), and anime.

-WITCHBLADE (185 issues, 1995-20156 of 13The wound's still fresh from Witchblade ending this month, but she had a title for the history books.
+WITCHBLADE (185 issues, 1995-20156 of 13The wound's still fresh from Witchblade ending last year, but she had a title for the history books.

-Dismissed by some as part of the bad girl trend of the '90s, the book has nonetheless continued to thrive thanks to a number of strong creators, like the nearly decade-long run of writer Ron Marz.
+Dismissed by some as part of the bad girl trend of the '90s, the book nonetheless continued to thrive past the fad thanks to a number of strong creators, like the nearly decade-long run of writer Ron Marz.
 And it's notable that they've built an entire universe around her.
-Consider The Darkness, Angelus, Magdalena, Artifacts, Switch... those all have one starting point, and it's Witchblade.
+Consider The Darkness, Angelus, Magdalena, Artifacts, Switch...
+Those all have one starting point, and it's Witchblade.

 Witchblade also has the distinction of being one of the few female comic book characters to transition over to headlining a live-action TV show.
-That's a small club, including Wonder Woman, Sabrina, Painkiller Jane, Sheena, and... not many others.
+That's a small club, including Supergirl, Wonder Woman, Sabrina, Painkiller Jane, Sheena, and...
+Not many others.

 BETTY (195 issues, 1992-2012)7 of 13Every generation has an important Betty.
 If you recall World War II, then yours was Betty Grable.
-After that there was Betty White and... well, still Betty White.
+After that there was Betty White and... well, still Betty White (Not to mention Betty Page).
 Though, if you're from the Netherlands, you have Bettie Serveert.

 Anyway we come now to the great battle of the ages.
 Not good versus evil, not less filling versus tastes great, but Betty Cooper versus Veronica Lodge.